 Next, I'll tell you how to use the Lead Time plugin to add a WooCommerce delivery date to product pages.

 How to set a global WooCommerce delivery date for all your products

-First, you can choose the types of Woocommerce products for which you want to display estimated delivery times and delivery charges.
-For example, only in stock products, out of stock products, or other product categories.
+- First, you can choose the types of WooCommerce products for which you want to display estimated WooCommerce delivery times and delivery charges.
+For example, only in-stock products, out-of-stock products, or other product categories.

-You don’t have to use a datepicker or follow any special date format — you can just enter the number in plain text in the delivery settings.
+- Below that, you can enter the Global lead time, which is the default WooCommerce delivery date message which will appear on all products.
+Remember, you can always customize this for individual products and categories.
+You don’t have to use a date picker or follow any special date format — just enter the number in plain text in the delivery settings.
 For example…

 - 3 days